 In order to ensure good progress on the site, the client must ensure that proper tools are available.

 It is the buyer’s responsibility to check if the kit complies with the local building code and requirements.
 Unless otherwise informed, TIRO will deliver the kit with standard components.

-Customers are invited to visit our building sites.
+Customers are invited to visit our building sites in progress.